jgjin/not-quite-an-expert/content/posts/irony_poisoned.md

 Less amusingly, we can see it in the marketing of **ORANGE DRINK**:
 {{< tweet 1092247574336163840 >}}

-I hope Ironic Brand Twitter™ marks the height and downfall of the dominance of post-modernism.
+I hope Ironic Brand Twitter™ marks the height and downfall of the dominance of post-modernism.[^1]
+[^1]: I find Ironic Brand Twitter™ especially cynical because the marketers ultimately care about your buying their product.
 # What does(n't) irony do?
 The last example demonstrates another hallmark of post-modernist media: irony.
 Informally, if nothing means anything, why not do everything _ironically_?